KzmLaos/ollamaInterface/README.md

 # Docker

-To run the docker container in Mac, simply use:
+To run the docker container in Mac, simply use :
 ```
 sudo docker run -it --rm -p 8888:8888 ollamainterface:latest
 ```